-Some lightweight stability shoes, which you may see listed elsewhere as performance-training shoes, offer a feasible compromise between the flexibility and light weight of minimalist running shoes (which we cover in a separate report) and the stability of conventional running shoes.
+Some lightweight stability shoes, which you may see listed elsewhere as performance-training shoes, offer a feasible compromise between the flexibility and light weight of minimalist running shoes and the stability of conventional running shoes.

 Testers rave about how well the K-Swiss Kwicky Blade-Light (Est. $125) fits your foot, particularly around the arch -- no socks needed.
 Its hydrophobic mesh construction repels most water while allowing some breathability.
 The Kwicky Blade-Light has a 10 mm drop from heel to toe, and weighs just 9 ounces for a typical men's pair and 8 ounces for women's.